 MS is a progressive disease involving lesions in the central nervous system (the brain and spinal cord).
 Lesions are areas of damage where nerve cells lose their natural insulation, known as myelin, in a process called demyelination.
 When these lesions form or grow, they are often accompanied by flares of symptoms ranging from muscle weakness and numbness to cognitive difficulties and spasticity.
-Lesions can be seen on magnetic resonance imaging (MRI) scans, using an injected contrast dye called gadolinium.
+Lesions can be seen on MRI scans, using an injected contrast dye called gadolinium.

-With relapsing-remitting MS (RRMS), how frequently you have relapses on your current treatment — compared to before you started DMT treatment — is another key sign of the medication’s effectiveness.
+For people with relapsing-remitting MS (RRMS), the frequency of relapses on their current treatment — compared to before they started DMT treatment — is another key sign of the medication’s effectiveness.
 Neurologists look at your rate of relapse when determining whether or not your current treatment plan is working.

 How well you recover from relapses and flares is another sign of the effectiveness of MS treatment.
-While many people with MS will eventually transition from having RRMS to secondary progressive multiple sclerosis (SPMS), the goal is always complete recovery from a relapse without any major symptoms that linger afterward.
+While many people with MS will eventually transition from having RRMS to secondary progressive MS, the goal is always complete recovery from a relapse without any major symptoms that linger afterward.